Richard F. Caris Charitable Trust II Sponsors Regeneron ISEF 2024 Society of Science

 Interface’s New S-Type Miniature Load Cell Offers Capacities in a Form Factor 80% Smaller and 50% Lighter for Industry 4.0 Applications

 Interface, Inc., the world’s trusted leader in technology, design, and manufacturing of force measurement products, today launched its new SuperSC S-Type Miniature Load Cell.
-SuperSC is an economical general purpose load cell with a compact design that is perfect for test and measurement applications in confined spaces and smaller product dimensions for OEM use cases.
-The SuperSC is also environmentally sealed and insensitive to off axis loading.
+SuperSC is an economical, general-purpose load cell with a compact design, perfect for test and measurement applications in confined spaces and for smaller product dimensions in OEM use cases.
+The SuperSC is also environmentally sealed and insensitive to off-axis loading.
 Read the complete press release here.

 Force sensors find opportunity in electric vehicles, battery assembly